-This chapter tells us about the different kinds of fibres and plastics.
-All the different varieties of clothes we wear are made up of different kinds of fabrics.
-Here, we come to know about artificial and natural fibres.
-Another vital component about this lesson is plastics.
-We use plastics as storage containers in the kitchen, for carrying things.
+Lakhmir Singh Solutions for Class 8 Science Chapter 3 Synthetic Fibres and Plastics are provided here for students to download in PDF for free.
+This chapter tells us about different kinds of fibres and plastics.
+The different varieties of clothes we wear are made up of different kinds of fabrics.
+Also, in this chapter, we will learn about artificial and natural fibres.
+Another vital component of this lesson is plastics; we use plastics as storage containers in the kitchen and for carrying things.

-Access Lakhmir Singh Science Class 8 Solutions For Chapter 3 Synthetic Fibres And Plastics
+Access Lakhmir Singh Solutions for Class 8 Science Chapter 3 Synthetic Fibres and Plastics

 Very Short Answer Type Questions